k2view-academy/K2View-Academy/articles/04_fabric_studio/25_web_data_explorer.md

 ## Catalog-related Actions in the Interface Explorer Tree

-The following Catalog-related action is available on the **schema** level of the interface after running discovery on it:
+The following Catalog-related actions are available on the **schema** level of the interface after running discovery on it:

 * Click **Show root table recommendation** icon to see the top 5 schema’s tables (based on the score).
 The score represents the importance of each node within the graph, based on the number of incoming relationships.
 It’s calculated using the PageRank algorithm.
 This information is reset on the tab reload.